Gender Pay Gap Report 2023

 About us:

-Iceland Foods is a unique British food retailer with over 1000 stores throughout the UK, a further 40 owned or franchised stores across Europe and a global export business.
-We employ over 27,000 colleagues across our Iceland and Food Warehouse, with a further 1000 colleagues employed from our Head Office in Deeside, North Wales.
+Iceland Foods is a unique British food retailer with around 1000 stores throughout the UK, further owned or franchised stores across Europe and a global export business.
+We employ over 24,000 colleagues across our Iceland and Food Warehouse, with a further 1000 colleagues employed from our Head Office in Deeside, North Wales.

 What is Gender Pay Reporting?